The fishing has gone out of Lowestoft.

-Colnes beam trawler St Anthony (now in Holland re-crewed, rebuilt,re painted and re named) and the tug ETA (now disposed of) in the calm waters of the Lowestofts trawler basin only yards from the harbour entrance and the North Sea.Behind the wheelhouse of the trawler the control room of Lowestoft's bascule bridge which gives boats access to the port of Lowestoft,Oulton Broad and the Norfolk Broads can be seen.This bridge is the subject of much controversy due to the traffic chaos it creates every time it's used.Most of the time this is to let out the odd pleasure craft,in the past it was raised mainly to let commercial carriers and trawlers pass.
+Colnes beam trawler St Anthony (now in Holland re-crewed, rebuilt,re painted and re named) and the tug ETA (long disposed of) in the calm waters of the Lowestofts trawler basin only yards from the harbour entrance and the North Sea.Behind the wheelhouse of the trawler the control room of Lowestoft's bascule bridge which gives boats access to the port of Lowestoft,Oulton Broad and the Norfolk Broads can be seen.This bridge is the subject of much controversy due to the traffic chaos it creates every time it's used.Its sole use now is to provide a backdrop for the MP to stand in front of as he prattles on aabout third crossings and investment in the area.

 The fish landing dock

-The fish catches were landed on the quay where the two smaller fishing boats are moored,Lowestoft fish auctions were conducted in the buildings on the left.The beam trawler in the foreground having landed its catch of fish from the North Sea fishing grounds,was waiting to return to Colne shippings yard up river, it's possibly now in Holland or more likely turned into razor blades.Most of the dock has now been taken over by the windmill industry.
+The fish catches were landed on the quay where the two smaller fishing boats are moored,Lowestoft fish auctions were conducted in the buildings on the left.The beam trawler in the foreground having landed its catch of fish from the North Sea fishing grounds,was waiting to return to Colne shippings yard up river (now long gone), it's possibly now in Holland or more likely turned into razor blades.Most of the dock has now been taken over by the windmill industry.

 The Hamilton Dock